synqs/ArduinoThermoControlWeb/README.md

 ## Test without Arduino

- If you want to test the serial port without having an Arduino, you should just start another terminal, start the python console and run 'import simSerialPort'
+ If you want to test the serial port without having an Arduino, you should just start another terminal, and run the _simSerialPort.py_ file through 'python simSerialPort.py'

 ## Saving to hdf5